dchester/epilogue/README.md

 });
 ```

-To protect all endpoints, we'll use `users.all.auth`, a hook used to authorize the
+To protect all endpoints, we'll use `userResource.all.auth`, a hook used to authorize the
 endpoint before any operation (`create`, `list`, etc).
 Suppose also we have an
 express middlware function called `authorize(req, res, done)`.
 This authorize
 function might for example be a passport strategy such as `passport('local')`.